godot-go/godot-go/index.md

 # godot-go: Go bindings for Godot 4

-[Go](https://golang.org/) bindings for the [Godot Game Engine](https://github.com/godotengine/godot) cross-platform game engine. godot-go integrates into Godot through the Godot GDNative and NativeScript APIs through cgo.
+[Go](https://golang.org/) bindings for the [Godot Game Engine](https://github.com/godotengine/godot) cross-platform game engine. godot-go integrates into Godot through the Godot GDExtension API through cgo.

 The project is currently under heavy development.
 The API should be considered __EXPERIMENTAL__ and is subject to change.
 The API is expected to become more stable as we get closer to a 1.0 release.